Hari31416/investment_tracker_app/README.md

 1. **Add New User**: We can register new users and create a new account.
 The user can provide their name, email address, and password to create a new account.
 2. **Login**: Next, the user can log in to the app using their email address and password.
 3. **Update Password**: The user can update their password by providing their old password and new password.
-4. **Update Transcations Using Tradebook**: The transcations can be updated using the tradebook downloaded from Zerodha.
+4. **Update Transactions Using Tradebook**: The transactions can be updated using the tradebook downloaded from Zerodha.
 If other broker is used, make sure that the tradebook has the following columns:
    `["symbol", "isin", "trade_date", "trade_type", "quantity", "price"]`

 ### Login Related Features